albertorestifo/gulp-gcloud-publish/README.md

 - keyFilename `String`: Full path to the Google Cloud API keyfile ([docs][gc-docs])
 - projectId `String`: Google Cloud Project ID ([docs][gc-docs])
 - base `String`: base path to use in the bucket, default to `/`
-- public `Bollean` (optional): If set to true, marks the uploaded file as public
+- public `Boolean` (optional): If set to true, marks the uploaded file as public

 ## Example

-The plugins works best with [gulp-gzip](https://www.npmjs.com/package/gulp-gzip).
+If you would like to `gzip` the files, the plugin works best with [gulp-gzip](https://www.npmjs.com/package/gulp-gzip).

 ```js
 var gulp = require('gulp');